 The purpose of the Bishop Van Duzer scholarship fund is to assist high school seniors preparing to enter their first year of accredited post-secondary education.
 Applicants should be aware that certain criteria will be considered in the awarding of scholarship funds: service to the local and wider church, community service, academic achievement, and financial need.
-This application and additional information must be postmarked no later than April 6, 2018.
-Applicants are responsible for ensuring that all items are sent in on time.
+Applicants are responsible for ensuring that all items are sent in by the deadline.

 All applications must be submitted electronically